thuruht/farwhy_uni/PROGRESS_REPORT.md

     - Updated calendar link to use javascript:void(0) to prevent default link behavior
     - Changed trigger class from "open-popup" to "events-modal-trigger" for clarity

+19. ✅ **Calendar Image Click Behavior Fixed**
+    - Added events-modal-trigger class to the calendar image
+    - Updated ifrevl.js to use the new events-modal-trigger class
+    - Modified event delegation code to handle both old and new class names
+    - Ensured backward compatibility with any existing old links

 ### Current Issues

 1. ❓ **Stats Display Issues**